crionuke/chunks/README.md

 # Record #0

-This is a collection of atomic records of decisions I have already paid for.
+Things I've already paid for, written down before I forget.

-Each record fixes a single observation or choice from real work.
-No retrospection.
-No motivation.
-Only the context available at the moment of the decision.
+One per record.
+No hindsight.
+No polish.

-Some records include code.
-Some only mark a boundary or a constraint.
+Some have code.
+Some just mark where I hit a wall.

 This is a log, not content.